 You need compute to run your vm instances.
 In the beginning of cloud days most of the providers start using Xen, later other software become more mature and used and currently KVM is the leader Hypervisor.

-and finally you need monitoring capabilities.
-Of course there are other services than can be considered foundational (depend of your use case), but this is a minimum set of services.
+Of course there are other pieces than can be considered foundational (depend of your use case), but this is a minimum set of services.

 The software